×

 A heartbeat is sent from the TaskTracker to the JobTracker every few minutes to check is status.
 The JobTracker and TaskTracker status and information is exposed by jetty and can be viewed from a web browser.

-Limitation of this Approaches are as follows:
+Limitations of these approaches are as follows:

 1. The allocation of work to TaskTracker is very simple.
 In this, every tasktracker is provided with a no. of available slots.
 Every active map basically takes up one slot.
 Role of Job Tracker is basically to allocates work to the tracker nearest to the data within an available slot.
 There is no consideration of the current system load of the allocated system, and hence its actual availability.